 Is this procedure painful?

 Biopsies involve using needles and devices.
 The procedure may make you slightly uncomfortable.
 But, the pain is usually reduced compared to other types of biopsies.
-Before commencing the process, your doctor will administer an anesthetic injection.
-You might not feel any pain during the procedure due to the anesthesia.
+Before commencing the process, your doctor will administer an anaesthetic injection.
+You might not feel any pain during the procedure due to the anaesthesia.
 But, you may feel a slight discomfort with the injection.
 As the biopsy needle finds its way into the targeted tissues, you may feel uncomfortable.
 Generally, this procedure will be painless when your urologist numbs you with IV injections.

 The time frame for the recovery phase

 Since this technological procedure gives a close-to-perfect result, further biopsy may be unnecessary.
 This may mean your recovery phase after this procedure will be fast.
 However, it may take up to a month to recover completely.
 If you notice any change in body function, contact your doctor for immediate intervention.

 You might ask your doctor the following questions if you require more information before agreeing to proceed.
 A few of the questions include;

 - What are the possibilities that the procedure will lead to a cancer diagnosis?

 - What can I do to prevent or minimize the effects of complications after undergoing the procedure?